 Agile Release Train

 The Agile Release Train (ART) is a long-lived team of agile teams, typically consisting of 50-125 individuals, that serves as the program-level value delivery mechanism in SAFe.
-Using a common team sprint cadence, each train has the dedicated resources necessary to continuously define, built, test and delver value to one of the enterprises value streams.
-Teams are aligned to a common mission via a single Program Backlog, and include the Product Management, Architectural and UX guidance and Release Train engineer roles.
-Each train produces valuable and evaluate-able, system-level Potentially Shippable Increments (PSI) at least every 8-12 weeks in accordance with PSI Objectives established by the teams during each Release Planning event, but teams can release at any time in accordance with market needs.
+Using a common cadence, each train has the dedicated resources necessary to continuously define, built, test and delver value to one of the enterprises value streams.
+Each train produces valuable and evaluate-able, system-level increments every two weeks, and additional quantum, Program Increment milestones every 8-12 weeks.
+ARTs can Release at any time in accordance with market needs.

 Architectural Epic Kanban

 The Architectural Epic Kanban system brings visibility, work in process (WIP) limits and continuous flow to Portfolio Level Architectural Epics.
 The Architectural Epic Kanban System is typically under the auspices of the CTO/technology office, which typically includes Enterprise and System Architects.

 Architecture Epics are the large technology initiatives necessary to evolve portfolio solutions in order to support current and future business needs.

 Architectural Epics are captured and analyzed in the Architectural Epic Kanban System.
 Those that are approved wait in the Portfolio Backlog until resources are available for implementation.

 Architectural Features are technical systems services, infrastructure, components, and other foundational elements needed by developers to implement the business Features that deliver solution value to the end users and the enterprise.

-Architectural Runway is the extant technical infrastructure (instantiated in code) necessary to support the implementation of upcoming features without excessive, delay-inducing, redesign.
+Architectural Runway is the existing technical infrastructure, instantiated in code, necessary to support the implementation of upcoming features without excessive, delay-inducing, redesign.
 Each Release Train endeavors to continuously extend the Architectural Runway so as to be sufficient to support the successful implementation of features over the next one to two Program Increments.